janvi01/minimalist-dev-portfolio/README.md

 navData - route links to different pages.

 - for resume, add the drive link url in in place of url `/`.
-- for blog, if you write on hashnode, add your hashnode username in `pages/blog.js` in line number 19 to map your articles and `/blog` in place of url below.
-If you write on any other platform, simply add the url of your blog page.
+- for blog, if you write on hashnode, add your hashnode username in `pages/blog.js` in line number 19 to map your hashnode articles and `/blog` in place of url below.
+If you write on any other platform, simply add the url of your blog page in in place of url `/`.

 > Note : You can remove the items by removing the nested items.